kubevirt/katacoda-scenarios/kubevirt-101/step2.md

 #### Deploy a VM

-The command below applies a yaml definition of a virtual machine into our current Kubernetes environment, defining the vm name, the resources required (disk, CPU, memory), etc. You can take a look at the [VM.YAML](https://raw.githubusercontent.com/kubevirt/demo/master/manifests/vm.yaml) file if you have interest in knowing more about a virtual machine definition:
+The command below applies a YAML definition of a virtual machine into our current Kubernetes environment, defining the VM name, the resources required (disk, CPU, memory), etc. You can take a look at the [vm.yaml](https://raw.githubusercontent.com/kubevirt/demo/master/manifests/vm.yaml) file if you have interest in knowing more about a virtual machine definition:

 `kubectl apply -f https://raw.githubusercontent.com/kubevirt/demo/master/manifests/vm.yaml`{{execute}}